elehcim/inaf-k8s-course/course/06-logging/intro.md

 <br>

-How to use Services with Pod
+How to check logs in the pods